Kingfisher Inn's Fishing Calendar

 April

-April is similar to March, except that the cold fronts begin to subside, and the southeast wind becomes more reliable.
-The "birding action" reaches its peak, and double-digit days are not uncommon.
+April is very similar to March, except that the cold fronts begin to subside, and the southeast wind becomes more reliable.
+The "birding action" reaches its peak, and double-digit days are common.
 Poppers, clousers and spoons on the west side; clousers and crabs on the east side.
 The east side "sand" action offers excellent opportunies on sunny days.

 May